 And, of course, bees perform the vital service of pollinating fruits, legumes, vegetables and other types of food-producing plants in the course of their business of honey production.

-Hardy Honey Bee Farms is owned and operated by Linda Daleo, and is a member of the Southeastern Michigan Beekeepers Association (SEMBA), Michigan Beekeepers Association (MBA) and the Tri-County Beekeepers Association and the Beekeepers Association of Southwest Florida .
+Hardy Honey Bee Farms is a member of the Southeastern Michigan Beekeepers Association (SEMBA), Michigan Beekeepers Association (MBA) , Tri-County Beekeepers Association and the Beekeepers Association of Southwest Florida .

 Hardy Honey Bee Farms is proud to have donated a colony to benefit the University of Michigan’s sustainable food program and the Mattei Botanical gardens.
 M Go Blue!

 I want to thank you for putting me (and my student organization) in contact with Carl and Linda from Hardy Bee Farms during the SEMBA Conference.
 They were so generous to donate a colony to us.
 They gave us an amazing colony in a deep super, as well as another deep super, a medium, a bottom board, an inner and outer cover, a top feeder, and all the frames with wax foundation.
 The colony has grown so fast that I have added the other deep already.